Mark Beaufait: Playing career

 As a youth, Beaufait played in the 1982 and 1983 Quebec International Pee-Wee Hockey Tournaments with the Detroit Compuware and Michigan Dynamos minor ice hockey teams.

 Beaufait attended Northern Michigan University from 1988 to 1992, winning the 1991 NCAA championship, and then turned pro.

 He played five games for the San Jose Sharks of the NHL during the 1992–93 season.
 He was a member of the 1994 US Olympic team.

 After playing for the Kansas City Blades and the San Diego Gulls, he embarked on a six-year stint with fellow IHL side Orlando Solar Bears, winning the Turner Cup in 2001, while leading the team in scoring, followed by a single season with AHL's Houston Aeros (2001–02).

 He spent the last seven years of his career playing for the Eisbären Berlin of the German DEL.
 Beaufait appeared in 400 DEL games for Berlin between 2002 and 2009, scoring 134 goals, while assisting on 249 more.
 He won four national championships with the Eisbären team, while leading the league in scoring in 2002–03.
 He retired on April 16, 2009.
 In January 2011, he had his jersey number 19 retired by the Eisbären Berlin organization.

 Coaching career

-He coaches his son Cole, as the head coach of Little Caesers Peewee AAA Team in Grand Rapids and was named full-time assistant coach of East Kentwood High School in Kentwood, Michigan, prior to the 2010–11 season.
+He coaches his son Cole, as the head coach of Little Caesars Peewee AAA Team in Grand Rapids and was named full-time assistant coach of East Kentwood High School in Kentwood, Michigan, prior to the 2010–11 season.